-II.
-OFFICERS AND MANAGEMENT OF THE JURISPRUDENCE SECTION

-- A. ELECTED OFFICERS.
+- I. OFFICERS AND MANAGEMENT OF THE JURISPRUDENCE SECTION - A. ELECTED OFFICERS.
 The elected officers of the Jurisprudence Section are the chair, secretary, and Board of Directors representative.
 The terms of office shall be one (1) year for the chair and secretary and three (3) years for the Board of Directors representative.
 Section officers may be re-elected to their respective offices.
 The section chair, secretary, and representative to the Board of Directors shall each be elected by a majority of votes actually cast at a meeting at which a quorum is established.
 In each case where a candidate receives a majority of votes actually cast, that candidate shall be declared elected.
 If no candidate receives a majority of votes actually cast, the presiding officer shall report that no election has been made and a new ballot will be conducted.
-However, if there are more than two (2) candidates for the office, and no one candidate receives a majority of votes actually cast, then the two candidates with the highest number of votes will remain on the ballot, and those candidates receiving a lower number of votes shall be removed from the ballot.
+However, if there are more than two (2) candidates for the office, and no one candidate receives a majority of votes actually cast, then the two (2) candidates with the highest number of votes will remain on the ballot, and those candidates receiving a lower number of votes shall be removed from the ballot.
 If there is a tie for the highest number of votes actually cast, then all other candidates receiving a lower number of votes than the candidates who tie shall be removed from the ballot.
 If there is a tie for the second highest number of votes received, then the candidate who has received the greatest number of votes and the candidates who tie with the second highest number of votes shall remain on the ballot, and all others shall be removed.
 Balloting will continue in this manner until a candidate receives a majority of votes actually cast. - B. APPOINTED POSITIONS.
-The program chair and program co-chair are Members and Fellows, retired or active, appointed by the chair. - C. DUTIES.
-The section chair, or a designated representative of the section chair, is responsible for submissions on the Academy Newsfeed.
-The chair shall annually appoint members to each standing committee at the section's annual business meeting.
+The program chair and program co-chair are voluntary and/or appointed positions. - C. DUTIES.
+The section chair, or a designated representative of the section chair, is responsible for submissions on the Academy Newsfeed. - II.
+STANDING COMMITTEES IN THE JURISPRUDENCE SECTION - A. AWARDS COMMITTEE.
+This committee consists of the three (3) most recent past section chairs and two (2) Fellows or Members, appointed by the current section chair.
+The duty of this committee is to select a recipient for the Harold